-This is the time for you to walk out from a relationship without having any ill will with each other.
+This is the time for you to walk out of a relationship without having any ill will with each other.
 Build up a positive mindset that you’re breakup for a greater good.
 Don’t regret your decision and move forward.

 Letting go of someone you love can be very hard and painful.
 But it could be the best decision for a better future.
 It could be the best decision for your own happiness.
-There is nothing wrong deciding someone isn’t for you.
+There is nothing wrong with deciding someone isn’t for you.

 If you still not sure about your own feeling, or you feel stuck searching for signs as to whether you should end a relationship or not, you may need to check this article from lifehack.
 They’ve pointed out the obvious signs of when you should end the relationship.